8 Geospatial Data Analysis

-Exploratory Spatial Data Analysis (ESDA) is the initial phase in spatial analysis, dedicated to visualizing spatial distributions, detecting spatial clusters or outliers, and formulating hypotheses regarding spatial relationships.
-ESDA helps analysts understand underlying spatial patterns before employing more sophisticated statistical modeling approaches.
+Exploratory Spatial Data Analysis (ESDA) is the initial phase of spatial analysis, dedicated to visualizing spatial distributions, detecting spatial clusters or outliers, and formulating hypotheses about spatial relationships.
+ESDA is defined as a collection of techniques for describing and visualizing spatial distributions, identifying atypical locations (spatial outliers), uncovering spatial association patterns (clusters), and revealing spatial heterogeneity.
+In practice, ESDA helps analysts understand underlying spatial patterns and gather insights before applying more sophisticated statistical modeling.

 Spatial Distribution